gc-da11yn/gc-da11yn.github.io/src/en/guides/mapping-revised/index.md

       <td data-wb-tags="choice_2"></td>
       <td data-wb-tags="choice_3">
         <p>4.2.3 Usage without perception of colour</p>
-        <p>Where ICT provides visual modes of operation<strong>, the ICT provides</strong> a visual mode of operation that does not require user perception of colour<strong>.
+        <p>Where ICT provides visual modes of operation, <strong>the ICT provides</strong> a visual mode of operation that does not require user perception of colour<strong>.
 This is essential for users with limited colour perception and benefits many more users in different situations.</strong></p>
         <p>NOTE: Where significant features of the user interface are colour-coded, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.</p>
       </td>
       <td data-wb-tags="choice_3">